Mathias Corvinus Collegium: Locations

 The initial location, the former Workers' Militia headquarters on Budapest's Gellért Hill, was gradually expanded to include Balassi Institute's premises.
 On 6 January 2021, MCC announced a public procurement tender for a new build at the Gellért Hill site, replacing the current buildings.

 In 2025, Mathias Corvinus Collegium had 18 locations in Hungary: Budapest, Győr, Szombathely, Zalaegerszeg, Veszprém, Székesfehérvár, Szekszárd, Pécs, Kecskemét, Szeged, Békéscsaba, Szolnok, Miskolc, Nyíregyháza, Debrecen, Eger, Kaposvár, and Révfülöp.
 In the Carpathian Basin MCC has 10 centers, 9 of which are located in Romania: Arad, Oradea, Satu Mare, Cluj-Napoca, Târgu Mureș, Miercurea Ciuc and in Sfântu Gheorghe, Iacobeni, and Odorheiu Secuiesc, while in Ukraine MCC has a center in Berehove.
 Altogether MCC is present in 24 locations in the Carpathian Basin.
-MCC also has locations in Brussels, Dunajská Streda, and Subotica.
+MCC also has locations in Brussels, Dunajská Streda (Slovakia), and Subotica (Serbia).

 As part of MCC's building projects in the countryside, MCC has undertaken the renovation of several poorly maintained but historic buildings worthy of retention.
 These include the Grand Hotel Aranybika in Debrecen, the Hotel Konferencia in Győr, the Avas Hotel in Miskolc, the Officers' Casino in Pécs, the children and youth camp in Révfülöp, the Bartók Béla Cultural Center in Szeged, the former Sports Hall in Szekszárd, the former dormitory on Petőfi Street in Szombathely, and the old town hall in Zalaegerszeg.
 They aim to establish talent development activities in these emblematic buildings as soon as possible to revitalize these sites that once were centers of the local community life.

 MCC opened a center in Brussels in November 2022, dedicated to facilitating policy deliberation and in-depth exploration of contemporary issues.
 The center offers a platform for intellectuals and experts to debate and assess the conceptual and normative status of European policy making.
 It seeks to acquaint and influence European policymakers with its distinctive approach to political, socio-economic, and cultural issues.
 Additionally, the center provides a challenging and stimulating environment for visiting students to gain insight into the policy and decision-making process in Brussels through short educational courses and seminars on topics related to European thought and EU policy making.